-36. Site security and arrangements for visitors
+38. Site security and arrangements for visitors

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into BILC as outlined within in paragraphs 281-286 of KCSIE 2021.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
+Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within in paragraphs 281-286 of KCSIE 2022.
+Visitors are required to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
 Visitors will be provided with a leaflet outlining the school's safeguarding and child protection arrangements.
-All visitors are expected to follow these school arrangements.. - The headteacher/principal will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted.
-Visitors are required to sign in upon arrival at reception; to read the safeguarding brochure and to follow the guidelines and principles outlined in that document.
-They will be required to wear a label that indicates that they are visitors and has their photograph printed on it.
-If they are working closely with children for periods of time, (ie sports coaches; tutors; work experience) they will be required to provide details of their DBS. - The school will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
-The arrangements for the individuals providing these services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions). - BILC will not accept the behaviour of any individual (parent or other) that threatens schools'/CC security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the BILC sites.
-The gates are unlocked between 8.15 and 9.30 and 3.00 and 3.30 access at other times is only through the main reception.
+They will be required to wear a label that indicates they are visitors and has their photograph printed on it.
+If they are working closely with children for periods of time (ie sports coaches; tutors; work experience) they will be required to provide details of their DBS.
+All visitors are expected to follow these school arrangements. - The headteachers will use their professional judgement to decide on access arrangements and if a visitor should be supervised and/or escorted. - BILC will give careful consideration to the suitability of any external organisations who may provide information, resources & speakers to pupils.
+The arrangements for the individuals providing these services on the school's premises may include an assessment of their education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required (eg for multiple sessions). - BILC will not accept the behaviour of any individual (parent or other) that threatens schools/ CC security or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+The gates are unlocked between 8.15 and 9.30am and 3.00 and 3.30pm.
+Access at all other times is only through the

-37. Complaints
+39. Complaints

-- The BilC/CC has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
+- The BILC has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
 This can be found on the website and on the shared drive. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy which can be found on the shared drive.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific 'Procedures for Managing Allegations against Staff' policy or Appendix 4 or this policy.

-38. Policy Monitoring and Review
+40. Policy Monitoring and Review

-- This policy will be reviewed at least annually.
+This policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
-Staff will be informed of any changes made. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and part one of KCSIE.
-This policy can be found on the school shared drive: Staff Resources, Broadwaters, BILC Policies and is also available on the schools' websites.
+Staff will be informed of any changes made.